 If you don’t use connector groups, your configuration would look like this:

-This configuration is sufficient for small deployments and tests.
-It will also work well if your organization has a flat network topology.
+The configuration is sufficient for small deployments and tests.
+It also works if your organization has a flat network topology.

 Default configuration and an isolated network

-This configuration is an evolution of the default one, in which there is a specific app that runs in an isolated network such as IaaS virtual network:
+The configuration is an evolution of the default, a specific app runs in an isolated network such as IaaS virtual network:

 Recommended configuration – several specific groups and a default group for idle

-In the example below, the company has two datacenters, A and B, with two connectors that serve each site.
+In the example, the company has two datacenters, A, and B, with two connectors that serve each site.
 Each site has different applications that run on it.